shaundano/project-elephant/docs/Phase 1/ocap.md

 ### Common Issues

-!!! warning "Don't Give Up!"
+!!! warning "Warning - Don't Give Up!"
     Getting OCAP to run was one of the **hardest parts of this project to debug**.
 Once it worked, I didn't even really understand why it started working.

 ### Environment Activation